A Vertical Climb

 But that’s a story I’ve told.

-Not this.
-It has lain for years between me and thee:
+has lain for years between me and thee:

 how there, in the pine-pillared hall, with its soft